These are the platforms that have banned Trump and his allies

 Facebook and its photo-sharing service, Instagram, suspended Trump for 24 hours starting Wednesday after he posted a video telling the mob that breached the Capitol to go home while also saying “we love you, you’re very special.”

-The following day, chief executive Mark Zuckerberg announced that Trump would be banned indefinitely but at least through the presidential transition.
-The suspension came after Twitter’s 12-hour ban, but marked the most aggressive action taken against the president by a social platform.
+The next day, chief executive Mark Zuckerberg announced that Trump would be banned indefinitely but at least through the presidential transition.
+The suspension came after Twitter’s 12-hour ban but marked the most aggressive action taken against the president by a social platform.

 “The shocking events of the last 24 hours clearly demonstrate that President Donald Trump intends to use his remaining time in office to undermine the peaceful and lawful transition of power to his elected successor, Joe Biden,” Zuckerberg wrote in a post.
 “We believe the risks of allowing the President to continue to use our service during this period are simply too great.”